Cassette Tapes, Dial-Up, And 14 Other Things My Kid Won't Believe Existed

 Remember when MTV played music videos during normal hours?
 Yeah, me too.
 Kids today will never know the rush of standing outside of the MTV building in Times Square hoping to catch a glimpse of your favorite celebrities, even if for just a second.

-One of the best lunchbox snacks ever.
+Peak 90s food, these were one of the best lunchbox snacks ever.
 They were just tiny cookies you dipped in frosting, but nowadays, the school would surely send a note home about them being inappropriate.
 Whatever.
 They were delicious.

 14. Beanie Babies